 There are many things in the scriptures that we do our best to interpret.
-A popular teaching is that Matthew 25:31-46 teaches that one must have done some good works to get saved or to stay saved, and I can see where people are coming from when they believe that.
-I believe there's a more spiritual interpretation, instead of taking all of it literally.
+A popular teaching is that Matthew 25:31-46 is that one must have done some good works to get saved or to stay saved, and I can see where people are coming from when they believe that.
+I believe there's a more spiritual interpretation instead of taking all of it literally.
 And the spiritual understanding may have been what Jesus was teaching us.

 Starting with verse 32 we can see He's talking about groups of people, not individuals: